Technology, Decentralization, International Development

 I'm a do-er rather than an advocate.
 I work at the creative intersection between technical and business/organizational aspects, making things happen that can lead us to a better planet, and doing it at a scale that is relevant to the challenges we face.
 There are three interwoven threads that recur in my career, the internet, developing countries, and clean technologies (especially renewable energy).

-I'm leading the decentralized web project at the Internet Archive.
-Our goals are to further a vision of a decentralized internet, and to bring the Archive's content to those beyond the reach of the current internet.
+I led the decentralized web project at the Internet Archive.
+Its goal was to further a vision of a decentralized internet, and to bring the Archive's content to those beyond the reach of the current internet.

-We want to bring the resources of the largest online library to everyone including the half the world's population who live where the internet is slow, expensive or censored.
+We wanted to bring the resources of the largest online library to everyone including the half the world's population who live where the internet is slow, expensive or censored.

-We are working with collaborators who support underserved communities to build a set of tools that allow deploying local servers on really cheap devices, or integrating into apps that get around cost, speed and political limitations.
+We worked with collaborators who support underserved communities to build a set of tools that allow deploying local servers on really cheap devices, or integrating into apps that get around cost, speed and political limitations.

 The result, at dweb-mirror can run in boxes as small as a Raspberry Pi.